-Iowa has one of the nation’s oldest and most prestigious actuarial science programs.
-Its internationally known faculty, its students’ high success on professional exams, and its graduates’ high job placement rate have earned the program a reputation as perhaps the best in the country.
+Iowa has one of the nation’s oldest and most prestigious Actuarial Science programs.
+Our internationally known faculty, students’ high success rate on professional exams, and graduates’ high job placement rate have earned the program a reputation as perhaps the best in the country.

-Iowa’s program is rigorous and its students are academically strong.
-They receive thorough training in mathematics, probability, and statistics—one reason they enjoy such great success on professional exams.
+Iowa’s program is rigorous and our students are academically strong.
+Students receive thorough training in mathematics, probability, and statistics—one reason they enjoy such great success on professional exams.
 Most have a grade-point average (GPA) well above 3.00, especially in calculus and statistics.